 Take a guided walking tour of the maintenance shops that restore, repair, and maintain the locomotives and passenger cars to exacting standards.
 On your way to the shops, you will pass the site of the sawmill that produced the finished lumber for shipment to customers all over the country.
 At the shops, you will see the locomotives being prepared for the day’s operations.
 Inside the shops are the many machines and tools used to keep the locomotives operating.
 Depending on the work being done, you may see locomotives in various stages of repair and get to talk to the people who do the work.

-Take a guided walking tour of the Town of Cass.
+Take a guided walking tour of the Town of Cass, Tuesday – Sunday.
 Discover the many interesting structures in the Town and find out what they were used for in the logging days.
 Departure times are posted at the Visitor Center and Park Headquarters.
 There are multiple departures each day.